alogan5201/geocoder/README.md

 yarn
 ```

-3. Create a `.env` file with required API keys:
+3. Create a `.env` file in the root directory:
 ```bash
 VITE_FIREBASE_API_KEY=your_firebase_key
 VITE_THE_MOVIE_DB_API_KEY=your_moviedb_key